 2. Are electronic payment systems secure?

-Yes, electronic payment systems prioritize security through encryption, authentication measures, compliance with industry standards, and regular security updates.
+Yes, electronic payment systems (e-payment) prioritize security through encryption, authentication measures, compliance with industry standards, and regular security updates.
 Users should also take precautions like using strong passwords to enhance safety.

 To select the right electronic payment system for your business, consider factors like transaction volume, payment types, fees, compatibility with existing systems, and the availability of robust security features and customer support.
 Tailor your choice to meet your business’s specific needs effectively.